 Funders of the Amazon Basin

-The Funders of the Amazon Basin (FAB) is a learning group comprised of granting entities that share strategies and lessons learned in order to become more effective grantmakers in the Andean-Amazon region.
+The Funders of the Amazon Basin is a learning group of primarily grant-making entities that trust one another and respect the uniqueness of individuals and organisations.
+It is our strength to collectively reflect on our approaches as donors and share strategies and lessons to become more effective grantmakers in the Andean-Amazon region.

 ABOUT US